hlopko/architecture_of_symbolic_computers_notes/04_lambda_calculus.md

 any programming language.

-Main operation of &lambda; - calculus is the application of one subexpression (function) to another (its single argument) by substitution of the argument into the function's body. **Currying** is the normal mode of execution.
+Main operation of λ - calculus is the application of one subexpression (function) to another (its single argument) by substitution of the argument into the function's body. **Currying** is the normal mode of execution.